Meet your therapist

 Working in Manhattan as an attorney during the September 11 tragedy gave me up-close and personal insight into the impact public duty imposes on First Responders in terms of stress, PTSD, addiction and shattered relationships.
 These areas have been front and center in my practice as a clinician.

 As a transplant from quite a few countries, I can well relate to and enjoy helping those thrown into life transitions, dealing with intersecting identities or any number of internal/external conflicts that prompt us to ask, “Who am I?”
+I find particular connection helping clients who are struggling with racial trauma especially where it intersects with social justice.
+I am a former Board Member of a Prison Legal Assistance Project, provider of services at a community Free Clinic and recipient of a city leadership award for social activism.

 from the beginning

-Admittedly, I never sought these experiences.
-It was a case of being in the wrong place at the right time and responding to the moment.
 What prompted me to leave a successful career as a lawyer to work as a mental health professional was living in New York when the events of September 11 unfolded.
 In real time, I lived the aftermath of living day in and day out in the thick and heavy emotional fog of such tragedy among those who rescued, suffered loss, experienced trauma and had to rebuild.

 When you go through hell, keep moving!